measty/tiatoolbox/docs/visualization.rst

 Visualization Interface Usage
 =============================

-TIAToolbox provides a flexible visualization tool for viewing slides and overlaying associated model outputs or annotations.
-It is a browser-based UI built using TIAToolbox and `Bokeh <https://bokeh.org/>`_.
+TIAToolbox provides a flexible browser-based tool for viewing slides and overlaying associated model outputs or annotations.
+The established interface uses `Bokeh <https://bokeh.org/>`_ and remains the default.
+An efficient OpenLayers interface is also available as an opt-in preview for large annotation stores.
 The following assumes TIAToolbox has been installed per the instructions here: :ref:`Installation <installation>`.

 1. Launching the Interface
 --------------------------